guenther-brunthaler/base62/README.md

 The conversion is reversible (although this utility does not implement it) and no entropy of the binary input will be lost.

+The implementation is super-fast for usual key-sizes because it avoids expensive operations like multiplication or division.

 Example
 -------